 Low-Rank Adaptation Models (LoRA) are extensions that improve the quality of Flux.1-generated images by fine-tuning specific details such as skin texture or shading.

-1. Downloading LoRA
+- Downloading LoRA

-2. From Hugging Face, download Flux.1-compatible LoRA files, such as Flux.1 Realism LoRA.
+- From Hugging Face, download Flux.1-compatible LoRA files, such as Flux.1 Realism LoRA.

-4. Configuration in Comfy UI: In the Comfy UI interface, load LoRA templates into your workflows for integration into image generation processes.
+models/lorafolder. - Configuration in Comfy UI: In the Comfy UI interface, load LoRA templates into your workflows for integration into image generation processes.
 This can usually be done by selecting LoRA in the UI options.

 5. Launch Image Generation

-1. Workflow creation: In Comfy UI, create or load a workflow that incorporates the Flux.1 template and, if necessary, LoRAs.
+- Workflow creation: In Comfy UI, create or load a workflow that incorporates the Flux.1 template and, if necessary, LoRAs.

-3. Image generation: Enter your prompt and launch the generation process.
+guidance scaleto 2.0 to avoid artificial rendering.
+Experiment with other parameters such as the number of inference steps to find the optimal configuration. - Image generation: Enter your prompt and launch the generation process.
 Depending on the complexity of the prompt and your system configuration, this can take from a few seconds to several minutes.

 If you run into memory problems (insufficient GPU VRAM), you can switch to a lighter model or reduce the image resolution.